mrcsrsch/Careers-in-MNEs/README.md

 ### Important note

 We had employee access to CBS data, which did not require requesting data through the Microdata Service.
-However, to the best of our knowledge, the analyses can be replicated using the CBS Microdata Service.
+However, to the best of our knowledge, with the code provided here the analyses can be replicated with Microdata Service access.
 If any of the individual datasets are incomplete or unavailable through the Microdata Service, please contact CBS at [microdata@cbs.nl](mailto:microdata@cbs.nl) with your specific request.